GSA-TTS/10x-website/news/language-access-findings.md

 ### Disclaimer

 Mentions of and links to nongovernmental sites and sources are made for educational purposes only, and do not represent an endorsement of the organization by the General Services Administration.
-The General Services Administration does not assume any responsibility for the content, operation, or policies of other entities’ websites.
+The General Services Administration does not assume any responsibility for the content, operation, or policies of other entities' websites.

 ## About 10x